xedla/algormeter/README.md

 Running visualizer.py produce or updates contour image in folder 'pics' for each experiment with dimension = 2 with data in folder 'npy'.

 # Acknowledgment
-Algometer was inspired and suggested by prof. Manlio Gaudioso of the University of Calabria and made with him.
+Algormeter was inspired and suggested by prof. Manlio Gaudioso of the University of Calabria and made with him.
 # Contributing
 You can download or fork the repository freely.
 If you see a mistake you can send me a mail at pietrodalessandro@gmail.com If you open up a ticket, please make sure it describes the problem or feature request fully.
 Any suggestion are welcome.
 # WARNING
-AlgoMeter is still in the early stages of development.
+AlgorMeter is still in the early stages of development.

 # License
-**If you use AlgoMeter for the preparation of a scientific paper, the citation with a link to this repository would be appreciated.**
+**If you use AlgorMeter for the preparation of a scientific paper, the citation with a link to this repository would be appreciated.**

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.